 This post contains affiliate links which means that I may receive a small commission at no cost to you if you click a link and make a purchase.
 As always all opinions are my own; thanks for your support.
-Post updated 2022.
+Post updated 2023.

-Gaudi tour Barcelona
+Must See Gaudi buildings Barcelona

 Architecture isn’t always top of the list of must sees when you’re planning a family city break.
 Unless you’re going to Barcelona!
-The boys and I took a walking tour of Gaudi buildings on our first day in Barcelona – read more about our trip here – to get an insight into the brilliant mind behind these astonishing designs.
-I’d recommend a tour at the beginning of your stay to help get your bearings in the city as well as some tips for more sightseeing.
+When I visited Barcelona with my teenage sons we took a walking tour of Gaudi buildings on our first day.
+It was a fascinating insight into the brilliant mind behind these astonishing designs.

 Like this post?
 Please pin this to save and share to Pinterest

-Casa Mila aka La Pedrera
+1. Casa Mila aka La Pedrera

 Curvy Casa Mila was one of Antoni Gaudi’s last works in 1910.
 But it’s also a great place to start a family tour of Gaudi’s buildings.
-Not only is it easy to find on a broad and fashionable shopping street, but it also may have a Star Wars connection.
-Designed as an apartment block it stands proud on a corner of Passeig de Gràcia in the L’Eixample district.
+Not only is it easy to find on a broad and fashionable shopping street, but it also may have a Star Wars connection!

 Gaudi was at the height of his powers and he and his clients planned Casa Mila to be a flamboyant statement of the Modernisme movement.
-But even so the Milas were a bit surprised by Gaudi’s outre design.
-Inspired by nature and organic forms, Casa Mila doesn’t have straight lines.
-The undulating natural stone facade, sculpted into waves, shocked locals who called it La Pedrera or the Quarry.
+But even so the Mila family were a bit surprised by Gaudi’s outre design.

 Out on the roof Gaudi turned functional air ducts and chimneys into powerful sculptural forms like sentinels.
 In fact quite Darth Vadar-esque.
 Is it a coincidence that film director George Lucas visited Casa Mila when he was writing Star Wars?